nychealth/covid-vaccine-data/doses/Readme.md

 ### doses-by-residency.csv

-This file contains information on the number and percentage of COVID-19 doses administered to NYC and eligible non-NYC residents, including those who work or study in NYC.
+This file contains information on the number and percentage of COVID-19 doses administered to NYC and non-NYC residents at NYC vaccinating facilities.
 People with unknown place of residence are also included in this file.
-Residency status is based on the address or ZIP code that the vaccine recipient reported.
+Residency status (NYC or non-NYC) is based on the address or ZIP code that the vaccine recipient reported.

 Indicators include: